neovide/neovide/website/docs/maintainer-cookbook.md

   person reporting the issue has some Rust or general programming knowledge and could help with debugging/tracing down the original cause for an issue.
-Some people state so if they want to do that (usually by "I'd be happy for any pointers or hints" or "I'm interested in contributing"), though that requires some flair.
+Some people state so if they want to do that (usually by "I'd be happy for any pointers or hints" or "I'm interested in contributing"), but this is more art than science.
 Even if the original reporter can't seem to solve the issue, someone else interested in contributing might lurk around and find exactly those pointers.